muratk5n/thirdwave/en/README.md

 ---

 Mainstream "AI" research is moving in a completely wrong direction.
-They need to reverse course, and correct.
+They need to change direction, fix how they conduct the science.

 ---

-Example: There is a term in FD formulas that says 'if there is a pressure difference between two regions there will be a force between those regions, from high to low'.
+There is a term in FD formulas that says 'if there is a pressure difference between two regions there will be a force between those regions, from high to low' for example.
 This is the type of formula AI, or AGI needs, not "neurons".
 Observe external variables (via experiments, trial/error), then using mathematics create releations among them.
 AGI needs to follow the same approach adopted by nearly all natural sciences.
 What are the variables of intelligence?
 What is the Calculus that can bind them together?
 These need to be invented.
-It isn't about "computation", not at first, brogrammers still don't get this..
+It isn't about "computation", not at first, brogrammers are slow to grasp this..
 It's about declarative, broad relations, finding the ever-present pattern among them, like making a cat's cradle.
 Starting with one set of relations, transforming it another, it goes on..
 Then as a *last* step, you can compute.

 ---